Bargmann-invariant framework for local unitary equivalence and entanglement: Local unitary equivalence of multipartite states

-Moreover, the specific expressions for all Makhlin invariants $L_k$'s are analytically expressed by using Bargmann invariants $B_k$'s given in Appendix. \end{thrm}
+In other words, two states of a two-qubit system are LU equivalent if and only if both states have equal values of all 18 LU Bargmann invariants. \end{thrm} The specific expressions for all Makhlin invariants are analytically expressed by using Bargmann invariants $B_k$'s given in Lemma~\ref{lem:LB} of Appendix~\ref{app:2}.
+We should remark there that the problem of a complete set of generators for the invariant polynomial ring and the problem of finding a complete set to distinguish local unitary orbits are not identical problems.
+For example, in the case of a two-qubit system, the invariant polynomial ring has 21 generators \cite{Grassl1998}, while a complete set for distinguishing local unitary orbits consists of 18 elements \cite{Makhlin2002}.

-The proof of this theorem can be finished by finding analytical relations between Makhlin invariants $L_k$'s and Bargmann invariants $B_k$'s.
-In other words, as generators of a complete set of LU invariants, $B_k$'s are more important than $L_k$'s because $B_k$'s are measurable by the recent proposed quantum circuit, the named cycle test.
+The proof of this theorem can be finished by finding analytical relations between Makhlin invariants and Bargmann invariants $B_k$'s.
+In other words, as generators of a complete set of LU invariants, $B_k$'s are more important because $B_k$'s are measurable by the recent proposed quantum circuit, the so-called cycle test.
 Therefore, we can determine whether two \emph{unknown} two-qubit states are LU equivalent if and only if they have the same values on the 18 Bargmann generators by measurement.
+This classification of states based on their local properties provides a powerful toolkit for analyzing their global, non-local characteristics.
+In the following section, we leverage these invariants to address a central problem in quantum information: determining whether a given state is entangled.